 Amanda Allison, Hawthorn Hills Ranch, '13

-A passion for creating and expanding small companies launched a successful career for Cynthia Nevels (BA accounting '96, BA psychology '10), who shares her business acumen with aspiring entrepreneurs globally.
+A passion for creating and expanding small companies launched a successful career for Cynthia Nevels (BA '96, BA '10), who shares her business acumen with aspiring entrepreneurs globally.

 Nevels is founder and senior partner of Integrality LLC, established in 2000 as a management consulting firm specializing in the design and delivery of solutions to business needs.
 Based in Dallas, Integrality supports start-ups and established businesses with services ranging from management, personnel training and marketing strategies to technology integration and financial assistance.
 Nevels formed the company out of a desire to help others by sharing her knowledge.

 “I’m able to relate and communicate with women as a business owner, building a rapport,” she says, crediting her TWU coursework.

 In a totally different business venture, Nevels established her organic fast food company, Soulgood, for diversification and as a “passion business.”
 She developed Soulgood as a popup kitchen at the Dallas Farmers Market and, late last year, debuted a Soulgood Food Truck – the first organic vegan and vegetarian fast food truck in North Texas.

 Nevels undertook the food project as inducement to encourage her son, Tyler Nelson, born with Cystic Fibrosis, to eat healthfully.
 As a teenager, he wasn’t interested in eating “rabbit food,” so Nevels became innovative to trick him into thinking he was eating meat, not vegetarian meals.

 She became really good at it, so good that she was featured in CEO MOM Magazine.
 So good that she was featured on a segment of the nationally syndicated TV show Harry, distributed by NBC Universal and hosted by Harry Connick Jr.